jpedrosa/garantido/README.md

 But Rust can be used for all kinds of stuff, big and small.
 It has a growing community and applicability.
 It's cross-platform, open source, and it's mostly done as far as its own development goes.
-I hope that it will stabilize soon in the next year after some major shoes drop in, in the form of the async support and so on.
+I hope that it will stabilize soon in the next year after some major shoes drop in the form of the async support and so on.

 ## The Name: Garantido